johnwinans/rvalp/README.md

 Pull requests are welcome.

 I developed this using LaTeX via texlive.
-LaTex is very portable, you should be able to tinker with it on most any platform.
+LaTeX is very portable, you should be able to tinker with it on most any platform.

 The following worked for me on Ubuntu 16.04 LTS: